gallanwood/learning-git/readme.md

 ### Merge

-- `git branch -v` to list branches
+- `git branch -v` to list branches and see which is ahead
 - Example when merging work done in a *dev* branch to the master:
 - `git add .` and `git commit` in the *dev* branch
 - `git checkout master` to switch to the master
 - `git merge dev` to merge the *dev* branch with the Master
+- `git branch -v` to check that the branches are in sync
-- Example when merging work done in the master with a *pages* branch to update a GitHub pages source:
+- Example when merging work done in the master with a *pages* branch to update *pages* source on GitHub:
 - `git add .` and `git commit` in the master branch
 - `git checkout pages` to switch to the *pages* branch
 - `git merge master` to merge the master branch with the *pages* branch
+- `git branch -v` to check that the branches are in sync
+- `git push` to update the remote *pages* branch for GitHub pages

 ### Merge and Diff